• Skip to primary navigation

 1. Bread is your choice.
 I love sourdough bread with eggplant parmesan, but if I lived near a good bakery, I would use a loaf of French or Italian bread.

-2. If you're doubling or tripling the recipe, you will need to replace the canola oil in the pan occasionally to remove the burnt bits of breadcrumbs.
+2. If you're doubling or tripling the recipe, you will need to replace the olive oil in the pan occasionally to remove the burnt bits of breadcrumbs.
+But if you are doubling, just go over to our eggplant parmigiana recipe and make a whole tray of eggplant!

 Nutrition